 Goal What do we want to accomplish?
 Action Steps What activities need to happen?
 Timeline Start dates Measurement How is progress measured?
 Lead Person Stakeholders Who will be involved and/or impacted?
 Complete?
-Schools must provide 15 minutes daily for students to eat Beginning of school year Principal Teacher, staff, students Yes
+Schools must provide 15 minutes daily for students to eat a) All building allow a minimum of 15 minutes to eat.
+Beginning of school year Principal Teacher, staff, students Yes